 Anaphylaxis as well as asthma attacks require immediate medical attention and can be fatal if not treated.
 In the event a person has difficulty breathing due to these conditions, do the following right away until medical assistance arrives:

 - Make the person lie flat with their legs elevated.
 Do not allow them to stand or walk.
-If the patient complains of the difficulty of breathing, assist them in sitting up.
+If the patient complains of difficulty breathing, assist them in sitting up.

 - Administer an adrenaline injector (such as EpiPen® or Anapen®) into the outer mid-thigh.